Play online poker in New York

 When can players expect a bill to pass?

-2019, at the earliest.
-Because New York failed to get its act together on sports betting, legislators will likely feel more pressure to authorize that type of gambling first.
+2020, at the earliest.
+Because New York is still working to get its act together on sports betting, legislators will likely feel more pressure to authorize that type of gambling first.

 The Meadowlands Racetrack opened its sportsbook on July 14, 2018.
 The track’s proximity to New York City — 6 miles — means that legislators will have to watch New York dollars cross into New Jersey for several months.